rallek/oldtimer-ig-osnabrueck.de/generatedModules/WebsitehelperModule/zclassic/WebsitehelperModule/README.md

-# r k\Websitehelper 0.4.0
+# r k\WebsiteHelper 0.5.0

-You have three helper so far.
-One is an image collection.
-These images might be used somewhere on the website.
-The other one is a carousel.
-Here you can add some items which will slide around.
-The third one is the linker.
-The linker is used to add some boostrap boxes on you website.
+here you can find the helpers for this site e.g. carousel, linker or images

 This module is intended for being used with Zikula 1.4.4 and later.